-4 3 2 1 NA 9.1 The leadership and staff commit to, participate in, and share in accountability for student learning.
+5 4 3 2 1 NA 9.1 The leadership and staff commit to, participate in, and share in accountability for student learning.
 5 4 3 2 1 NA 9.2 Assessment of student learning and performance is aligned with curriculum and instruction in a coherent system consistent with the school's philosophy/mission.
 5 4 3 2 1 NA 9.3 Written curriculum and instruction policies and procedures provide direction to the staff, leadership, and other stakeholders in the development, implementation, and improvement of the educational program.
 5 4 3 2 1 NA 9.4 Curriculum development is a dynamic, emergent process influenced by the attributes and interests of the children, their families, and teachers.
 5 4 3 2 1 NA 9.5 Assessment results are analyzed with appropriate frequency and rigor for: individual students as they move through the school cohorts of students as they move through the school comparable (local, state, and national) groups outside of the school 5 4 3 2 1 NA 9.6 Assessment results are used to make decisions regarding allocation of resources.
 5 4 3 2 1 NA 9.7 The assessment of student learning and performance enables students to monitor their own learning progress and teachers to adapt their instruction to students' specific learning needs.
-5 4 3 2 1 NA NA 9.7 9.8 The assessment of student learning and performance enables students to monitor their own learning progress and teachers to adapt their instruction The assessment of student learning and performance enables students to monitor their own learning progress and teachers to adapt their instruction to students' specific learning needs.
-Assessment methods and content address suitable social, emotional, 5 4 3 2 1 NA 9.8 The assessment of student learning and performance enables students to monitor their own learning progress and teachers to adapt their instruction to students' specific learning needs.
-Assessment methods and content address suitable social, emotional, physical, and cognitive/language goals for students.
-Assessments take into account recent, reliable research findings on child 5 4 3 2 1 NA NA 9.8 9.9 The assessment of student learning and performance enables students to monitor their own learning progress and teachers to adapt their instruction to students' specific learning needs.
-Assessment methods and content address suitable social, emotional, physical, and cognitive/language goals for students.
-Assessments take into account recent, reliable research findings on child development and growth.
-Assessments reflect understanding of the unique needs and backgrounds
+5 4 3 2 1 NA 9.8 Assessment methods and content address suitable social, emotional, physical, and cognitive/language goals for students.
+5 4 3 2 1 NA 9.9 Assessments take into account recent, reliable research findings on child development and growth.
+5 4 3 2 1 NA 9.10 Assessments reflect understanding of the unique needs and backgrounds of each student.
+5 4 3 2 1 NA 9.11 Records of students' learning and performance are maintained.
+General standards for transcript control and use, including those related to confidentiality, are known and observed.
+5 4 3 2 1 NA 9.12 Assessment results are the basis for making recommendations to families

-5 4 5 4 ner ıts: J 4 3 2 1 NA Other: 5 4 4 3 2 1 NA 9.17 Students learn and perform at levels expected, or progress is being made to raise results accordingly.
-4 3 2 1 NA 9.16 Communication with families regarding students' progress in learning and performance is regular, productive, and meaningful.
-5 4 4 3 2 1 NA 9.15 Families are viewed as an important source of information and insights about students.
-5 4 4 3 2 1 NA 9.14 The school communicates its assessment policies and practices to the total school community (e.g., via parent handbooks, web sites, teacher handbooks, policy manuals).
-5 4 4 3 2 1 NA 9.13 Members of the staff work collaboratively with colleagues and families to review data about learners' progress and to develop appropriate strategies for continued progress. whose children may benefit from further evaluation.
+5 4 3 2 1 NA 9.17 Students learn and perform at levels expected, or progress is being made to raise results accordingly.
+5 4 3 2 1 NA about students.
+9.16 Communication with families regarding students' progress in learning and 5 4 3 2 1 NA 9.14 The school communicates its assessment policies and practices to the total school community (e.g., via parent handbooks, web sites, teacher handbooks, policy manuals).
+9.15 Families are viewed as an important source of information and insights 5 4 3 2 1 NA 9.13 Members of the staff work collaboratively with colleagues and families to review data about learners' progress and to develop appropriate strategies for continued progress.
+0.14 The school communication its approximate policies and practices to the total strategies. whose children may benefit from further evaluation.
 Referrals to specialists are made for early identification of possible disabilities and/or health conditions.